hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ## Postman

+> NOTE: We only support Postman collection v2.0 and v2.1 files.

-Have an existing request on Postman you want to automate?
+Have an existing request on postman you want to automate?
 Monika supports reading postman.yml as configuration input.
 Use the `-p` or the `--postman` switches.

 ```bash
 monika -p postman.json